 Letters and opinions critical of The Eagle are published.

-The staff editorials and reflect the majority view of The Eagle's Editorial Board, which consists of the editor-in-chief, managing editors for content, representatives from the news desks, and other editors.
+The staff editorials and reflect the majority view of The Eagle's Editorial Board, which consists of the editor-in-chief, managing editors for content, members of the news, life, sports desk and other editors.
 Each member has an equal vote.
 The staff editorials represent the opinion of The Eagle, and not of any individual staff member(s).

-The Eagle Board of Directors elects the Editor-in-Chief and the Business Manager and approves The Eagle's annual budget.
+The Eagle Board of Directors elects the Editor-in-Chief.
 The board also addresses problems with and/or proposed amendments to The Eagle Constitution and By-Laws as they arise, as well as any personnel problems or grievances with the newspaper that must go beyond the editor-in-chief.
-The Board of Directors meets at least three times each academic year – once in the fall semester, and twice in the spring semester to elect the next Editor-in-Chief and Business Manager and to approve The Eagle’s budget.
+The Board of Directors meets at least three times each academic year – once in the fall semester, and twice in the spring semester.

-The Editor-in-Chief and the Business Manager are elected by a majority vote of the Board each year.
-The qualifications for each position are a minimum cumulative grade point average of 2.3.
-The Editor-in-Chief must have been an active Eagle staff member in good standing for at least one year prior to the election.
-The Business Manager must have completed certain accounting classes in the Kogod School of Business, as specified in The Eagle’s Constitution.
+The Editor-in-Chief is elected by a majority vote of the Board each year.
+The Editor-in-Chief must have a cumulative grade point average of 2.5 and been an active Eagle staff member in good standing for at least one year prior to the election.

-Upon election, the Editor-in-Chief appoints managing editors and section editors and the Business Manager recruits finance and advertising staff.
+Upon election, the Editor-in-Chief appoints managing editors and section editors.

 The Board of Directors is comprised of Eagle alumni, SOC undergraduate and graduate students, at-large undergraduate and graduate students and elected Eagle staff members who each have an equal vote.
-The current Editor-in-Chief and Business Manager, a Student Activities representative and a University Counsel representative also serve on the board but cannot vote.
+The current editor-in-chief, a Student Activities representative and a University Counsel representative also serve on the board but cannot vote.